by John Clayson

 The arrangements described below were in force from the late 1950s until mechanical signalling at Grantham ended in 1972.
 However most of them had been embedded in railway practice for many decades.

-The four signal boxes at Grantham were (from south to north) Grantham South, Grantham Yard, Grantham North and Barrowby Road.
+The four signal boxes at Grantham station were (from south to north) Grantham South, Grantham Yard, Grantham North and Barrowby Road.
+In 1920 we know that the Grantham Station Master was responsible for the operation of the line beyond the station as follows:

 All four Grantham signal boxes were open round the clock, including weekends.
 They were staffed Monday to Saturday on a three shift system (8-hour shifts) and in two 12-hour shifts on Sundays.